ciscoheat/buddy/README.md

 2 specs, 0 failures, 0 pending
 ```

 But please don't stop there.
 Try using it on other targets than Neko, Buddy supports them all on both Windows and Linux!
-The only thing you need to remember is to add `-D nodejs` to your hxml, if you're targeting Node.js.
+Except Hashlink, which has to wait until Haxe 4 is released.
+The only thing you need to remember is to add `-D nodejs` to your hxml if you're targeting Node.js, but that is usually taken care of by libraries like hxnodejs.

 ## Asynchronous support